 HiFX was founded in the UK in 1998.
 It was meant to be a banking alternative for white-collar individuals to cut down on the cost of sending money overseas.
 The company grew over the next decade-and-a-half, establishing offices in the US, New Zealand, and Australia.
 In 2014, HiFX was purchased by American Euronet, which is a parent company to remittance transfer service Ria.

-Euronet agreed to keep HiFX’s staff and branding, using the company to expand its customer base from the Hispanic immigrant population served by Ria.
+Euronet agreed to keep HiFX’s staff and initially its branding, using the company to expand its customer base from the Hispanic immigrant population served by Ria.
 In the year since the buyout, HiFX’s reputation for affordable and excellent service has only been amplified, making the company one of the best currency transfer companies available on a broad international scale.

 Financial Conduct Authority (UK), FMA (New Zealand), FOS (Australia)